 Bill Schubart, has straddled the worlds of the entrepreneur and non-profits for over 40 years.
 A serial entrepreneur, Bill co-founded Philo Records, an independent record label that produces international artists in the folk and classical field and which is now part of the Rounder Group; founded Pleiades Music Group, a music publishing company; and founded Resolution, Inc., a fully integrated E-commerce services partner.
 Read More

 Hired in 1992 as Vice President of Finance, Steve became Chief Operating Officer in 1998.
 Prior to King Arthur Flour, Steve worked for Benedetto, Gartland & Greene in New York, where he raised private equity for venture, LBO and alternative asset funds.
 During his tenure there, Steve also supported his wife in founding, and later selling, Robin's Homemade Breads of Greenwich, CT.
 He also consulted out of Zurich, Switzerland and Cleveland for McKinsey & Company.
 Steve is a graduate of the Amos Tuck School of Business Administration at Dartmouth College, and Colgate University.
 Steve is Chair of The ESOP Association and is also on the boards of Newport Harbor Corp., King Arthur Flour, and the New England Mail Order Association.
 Steve has been active in Vermont Businesses for Social Responsibility having recently stepped down as a Board member and is a member of the Vermont Business Roundtable.
+He is now very involved in ReThink Health, an Upper Valley community health initiative.
+He periodically provides business coaching services to food related businesses in Vermont.

 Paul Whalen is President and CEO of Hill Associates and has over 25 years of experience in leading and operating a successful company of professionals providing training and education to the telecommunications industry.
 Read More